Spanish Springs Presbyterian Church News

 - Nursery Every Sunday, Spanish Springs Presbyterian Church is offering child care for infants and toddlers during worship.
 We are so happy to have Sheila Peaslee tend the nursery on Sundays.

 - Presbyterian Women PW meets on the 3rd Monday of each month.
 The meeting and Bible Study will start at 1:00 p.m.
 Those who would like to bring their lunch and fellowship before the meeting should arrive at 12:30 p.m.
-The April 2018 meeting will be on April 16.
-The 2017-2018 Bible study is “Cloud of Witnesses: The Community of Christ in Hebrews” by Melissa Bane Sevier.
+Meetings will resume on September 17.
+The 2018-2019 Bible study is “God’s Promise: I Am with You“ by Amy Poling Sutherlun..

 - Prayer List Do you have a family member or loved one facing challenges at this time?
 We will pray for you and your family members.
 If you would like to become a Prayer Chain Angel, our coordinator will forward prayer requests to you.

 - Choir SSPC would love to have YOU join the adult choir!
 Rehearsals resume on August 30 and will continue to be held on Wednesday evenings at 6:30.
 Sunday morning rehearsals will be at 9:30 prior to Sunday worship services.
+Weekly choir rehearsals will resume in September.
 “Who sings well prays twice.”—St. Augustine

 - Cub Scouts at SSPC!
 SSPC is launching a brand new Cub Scout Pack!
 We are in need of a few volunteers to be a part of this venture, in an advisory role or in a leadership role.
 This will be a wonderful outreach to families in our area!
 We are looking for boys and girls, Grades 1-5, who might be interested in being Cub Scouts!
 Please get the word out!
 “Join Night” was held at the church on Thursday, September 7, from 6:30 – 7:30 PM.
 The first Pack Meeting was held at SSPC on Thursday, September 28 at 6:30 PM.
 On October 14, Cub Scout Pack 25 participated in a family hike to see petroglyphs!
 Cubs and their families marched in the Sparks Hometown Christmas Parade on December 2.
 In January, 2018, Cubs and their families learned how to start a fire, roast marshmallows, and make s’mores at the First Annual Foul Weather Cookout.
-Scouts and their families are looking forward to the upcoming Pinewood Derby.
+Scouts and their families participated in the Pinewood Derby and are looking forward to an outing at Pyramid Lake.

 Spanish Springs Presbyterian Church — Recent Events